-REvolve: Reward Evolution with Large Language Models for Autonomous Driving
+REvolve: Reward Evolution with Large Language Models using Human Feedback

 Centre for Applied Autonomous Sensor Systems (AASS), Örebro University, Sweden